 We formed our post-concussion return-to-play protocol based on the long-term risks and consequences of repeated head injuries and the guidelines established by the State.
 Clearance by the student’s family physician is one part of several measures we use for a student’s readiness to return.

 These protocols were developed in conjunction with school athletic trainers, school nurses, school physicians, and the New York State Public High School Athletic Association (NYSPHSAA) return-to-play protocol.
 They are based upon the newest international recommendations for management of head injuries and represent “best practice” by the NYSPHSAA and locally by Section VIII Athletics.
+Visit our website to schedule an appointment for concussion assessment.

 Provident Physical Therapy and Rehabilitation has initiated ImPACT testing for an athlete, which establishes a baseline to aid in managing suspected head injuries.
 If an athlete receives a head injury, they will be required to take a post-injury test.
 Both the baseline test and the post-injury test data can be given to either a family doctor and/or the school’s chief medical officer to help evaluate the injury.